Joannes J. Westerink

 Summary of Activities/Interests

-Westerink is the co-developer of the widely used ADCIRC finite element-based shallow water equation model.
-ADCIRC is a robust, efficient and accurate analysis tool due to its ability to optimize unstructured grids to provide resolution where it is necessary and apply large computational domains to simplify boundary condition specification.
+Westerink is the co-developer of the widely used ADCIRC finite element based shallow water equation code.
+ADCIRC is a robust, efficient and accurate analysis tool due to its ability to optimize unstructured meshes to provide resolution where it is necessary and apply large computational domains to simplify boundary condition specification.
 The model is applied to compute basin scale phenomena to inlet scale flows to feature scale flows such as flow around a jetty.
-ADCIRC has evolved into a community-based coastal hydrodynamics model with wide ranging applications within academia, government, and the private sector worldwide.
-The U.S. Army and Navy extensively use the ADCIRC model worldwide to assess coastal currents and water surface elevations.
-The National Oceanic and Atmospheric Administration (NOAA) uses ADCIRC in support of modeling tidal harmonic constituents for U.S. coasts and estuaries as well as for forecasting tides and extratropical storms.
-ADCIRC is also being used to design the 15 billion dollar flood protection system being completed in Southern Louisiana by the Army Corps of Engineers and to evaluate flooding risk across the U.S. east and Gulf coasts by FEMA.
-Industrial applications of ADCIRC range from U.S. nuclear power station flood risk assessment to tidal power station design in Korea and the United Kingdom.
+ADCIRC is also notable for its scalability on parallel computing platforms.
+ADCIRC has evolved into a community based coastal hydrodynamics code with wide ranging applications within academia, government, and the private sector worldwide.
+The U.S. Army extensively uses the ADCIRC code worldwide to assess coastal currents and water surface elevations.
+ADCIRC was used to design the 15 billion dollar flood risk mitigation system recently completed in Southern Louisiana by the Army Corps of Engineers (USACE).
+The Federal Emergency Management Agency (FEMA applies ADCIRC to evaluate hurricane flood risk along the U.S. East and Gulf coasts.
+The National Oceanic and Atmospheric Administration (NOAA) uses ADCIRC in support of forecasting tides, extra-tropical storms, and tropical storms for U.S. coasts and estuaries.
+Industrial applications of ADCIRC range from U.S. nuclear power station flood risk assessment required by the U.S. Nuclear Regulatory Agency (NRC) to tidal power station design in Korea.
+Industrial users include Michael Baker Corporation, ARCADIS, AECOM, URS, Dewberry, IBM, FMGlobal, and Taylor Engineering.

 Ph.D.
 Civil Engineering, Massachusetts Institute of Technology, 1984